ddsbook/blog/2014/drafts/do-you-want-to-steal-a-snowman.md

 <center><img src="http://datadrivensecurity.info/blog/images/2014/09/pirate/tfcap.png"/></center>

-R excels at scraping data from the web, and I was able to use the `httr` and `XML` packages to grab the pages and extract the table contents.
+R excels at scraping data from the web, and I was able to use the new `rvest` package to grab the pages and extract the table contents.
 The function below iterates over every week since March 3, 2013, grabs the table from the page and stores it in a data frame.
 Note that there are two different formats for the URLs (I suspect that indicates multiple authors with their own personal standards for article slugs) that need to be handled by the function:

     :::r
     scrapeMovieData <- function() {